LumenYoung/Notes/content/papers/Deeper Dive into Pi 0.md

 title: Deeper Dive into π0
 ---

 Following up on yesterday's blogpost from Physical Intelligence, I found their [technical report](https://www.314159.com/download/pi0.pdf) about the new π0 foundation model.
-It's very novel and interesting to see their detailed design decisions.
-While it doesn't differ much from my speculation in [[π0 from phyiscal intelligence]], it's interesting enough to warrant another blog post.
+It's very interesting to see their detailed design decisions.
+While it doesn't differ much from my speculation in [[π0 from phyiscal intelligence]], it's novel enough to warrant another blog post.

 ## Double expert system